ChristianJudge/spreadsheet-practice/README.md

 ## About the Project

-The project simulates a realistic administrative task: managing and analyzing departmental invoice data (14/03/24 - 21/06/24).
-It showcases how raw business data can be transformed into meaningful insights through spreadsheet tools and design best practices.
+The dashboard simulates a real-world administrative task: reviewing and managing departmental invoice records over a business quarter (14/03/24 - 21/06/24).
+The goal is to transform raw invoice data into clear, actionable insights that support operational decision-making.

 The Excel file contains **three key sheets**:
 [->Excel sheet<-](https://github.com/ChristianJudge/spreadsheet-practice/blob/main/admin%20work%20invoices.xlsx)